 Our biggest challenge is signing up new special schools to the Festival.
 Dedicated Outreach Officers will work closely with schools new to the project to give them the knowledge and confidence to take part.

 Progress will be detailed via email, letters and social media.
 All donors will be invited to join us at the Festival in 2017 and receive a full report in January 2018.

 Amount Heading Description £57,595 Artist and Festival staff Professional actors and directors run our performance evenings £17,394 Overheads Keeping our office running and our staff happy! £15,120 Outreach/Marketing/Evaluation Getting schools to take part, creating expert resources, evaluating our impact £29,894 Workshops Teachers and students receive expert acting and directing training £43,382 Theatres Professional theatres host our workshop and performances

 Source Amount Sobell Foundation £20,000 Guaranteed Registration fees £73,992 Conditional Box office income £34,889 Conditional Programme sales £1,780 Conditional

-2500 special school students who may otherwise never visit a theatre, let alone perform in one.
-50 teachers are trained and 5000 family, friends and local community members see their young people stage a unique performance of Shakespeare.
+This project will engage 3000 special school students who may otherwise never visit a theatre, let alone perform in one.
+125 teachers are trained and 6000 family, friends and local community members see their young people stage a unique performance of Shakespeare.